Book Description

 In the nineteenth century, two of Australia's greatest horseback explorers, Augustus Gregory and John McDouall Stuart, both tried and failed to cross it.
 Large parts of the Tanami remain a trackless wilderness impassable to motor vehicles.

-In mid-2002, two men set out to attempt something not previously recorded - a crossing of the Tanami on foot.
+In mid-2002, two men set out to attempt something previously unrecorded - a crossing of the Tanami Desert on foot.
 What they had in their favour, which both Gregory and Stuart did not, were camels - and in Andrew Harper, a man who knew how to work with them.

 This account of their epic adventure and struggle to survive in a hostile environment is a classic of courage, humour and tenacity, set against the backdrop of one of the world's great deserts. (back cover)